 If you book via our website or have opted in other circumstances for us to contact you via e-mail, we will communicate with you using the e-mail address you have provided.
 For example, to provide your e-confirmation, e-ticket, e-cancellation, etc. We will assume that your e-mail address is correct and that you understand the risks associated with using this form of communication.
 Please note that you may still have to contact us via our contact centre or in writing as required in our terms and conditions.

 All the information contained in your Departure Documents will be deemed to be part of the contract.
 Your Departure Documents will be available online or will be sent to you by post, depending on the type of booking you have made, approximately 28 days before your holiday.
-Further copies can be obtained from us by contacting Customer Services (see above) or from Crystal Ski Holidays at Crystal Ski, DST House, St Marks Hill, Surbiton, KT6 4BH.
+Further copies can be obtained from us by contacting our Pre-Travel Team at firstname.lastname@example.org or from Crystal Ski Holidays, DST House, St Marks Hill, Surbiton, KT6 4BH.
 Departure Documents contain up-to-date definitive information about the itinerary and travel arrangements.
 Should there be a discrepancy between the information in the brochure or website, prior documentation and the final Departure Documents we send to you, the information in the Departure Documents supersedes the precious information and will be considered the most up-to-date and accurate.

 All clients are expected to satisfy themselves prior to booking that they are fit and able to complete the itinerary of their chosen holiday as described in this brochure.
 Anyone suffering from mobility impairment, illness or disability or undergoing treatment for any physical or medical condition must declare the true nature of such condition at the time of booking and make arrangements for the provision of any medication or other treatment which may be required during the holiday.
 Failure to make such disclosure will constitute a breach of these booking conditions and result in such persons being excluded from the holiday in which case all monies paid will be forfeit.
 Unaccompanied passengers under the age of 18 years need a letter of consent from a parent or legal guardian.
 The minimum age of unaccompanied travel is 16 years on the date of departure.